ChenBohan/CarND-06-Computer-Vision-CNN-Basic/README.md

 ```
 The code above uses the ``tf.nn.conv2d()`` function to compute the convolution with ``weight`` as the filter and ``[1, 2, 2, 1]`` for the strides.

+In TensorFlow, strides is an array of 4 elements:
+1. stride for batch
+2. stride for height
+3. stride for width
+4. stride for features

+PS: You can always set the first and last element to 1 in strides in order to use all batches and features.

 The ``tf.nn.bias_add()`` function adds a 1-d bias to the last dimension in a matrix.

 ## Pooling